Society of the Faith: Difficult times

 Charles Douglas died in 1955 and his brother John in 1956.
 For the next twenty years, the Faith Press and Faith-Craft Studio continued to produce notable works.
 Faith Press published the Archbishop of Canterbury’s Lent Book as well as important texts such as Peter Anson's ‘Building up the Waste Places’.
 Faith-Craft, using distinguished designers such as John Hayward and Francis Stephens, created high quality stained glass and ornaments.
 But costs were rising and tastes were changing.
-In the late 1960s, Watts and Company moved into Faith House to take the place of Faith-Craft.
+In the late 1960s, Watts & Co. moved into Faith House to take the place of Faith-Craft.
 In the 1970s, the society, led by its secretary, Ivor Bulmer-Thomas, invited the Church Union into Faith House to run the bookshop.
 Faith House continued to be an iconic building but the cost of running it was becoming a serious burden for the society.